How to Identify Signs of Wildlife Infestation in Your Home

 Unusual Noises

-Strange sounds from your attic, walls or crawl spaces could mean wildlife.
-Sounds like scratching, scurrying or chirping, especially at night, are all telltale signs that animals are trying to nest in your home.
+Strange sounds from your attic, walls, or crawl spaces could mean wildlife.
+Sounds like scratching, scurrying, or chirping, especially at night, are all telltale signs that animals are trying to nest in your home.
 Because many wildlife species are nocturnal, nighttime is the prime time for these disturbances.
 If you hear strange sounds, you have to investigate.

 Foul Odors